Tracking storm chances and heat this week

 We continue to have periodic storm chances until a cold front finally clears the area late Friday.
 There will be plenty of dry and sunny windows each day, so don't expect any washouts.

 The other headline is the heat.
-It appears Tuesday through Thursday will have highs ranging from the upper 80s to around 90° The heat index is forecast to reach around 100°.
-Try to work in any strenuous outdoor activities during the early morning or late evening.
+It appears Tuesday through Thursday will have highs ranging from the upper 80s to around 90°.
+The heat index is forecast to reach around 100° during peak heating.
+Try to limit any strenuous outdoor activities to the early morning or late evening.